agersant/crystal/docs/api/input/map_axis_to_actions.md

 When an action is bound to a [gamepad axis](https://love2d.org/wiki/GamepadAxis), it never emits `"+action"` or `"-action"` events like actions using buttons do.
 Its value can only be queried via [InputPlayer:axis_action_value](input_player:axis_action_value).

-This function allows axis to emit regular action events when they are pushed in specific positions.
-The most common use case for this is to map the X/Y axis of a stick to emit up/down/left/right action events.
+This function allows axis to emit input events when they are pushed in specific positions.
+The most common use case for this is to map the X/Y axis of a stick to emit up/down/left/right events.

 ## Usage